Habbo: Gameplay

-Official rooms
+Public rooms & games

 Public Rooms are rooms which are available to all members.
 They often depict scenes such as restaurants, cinemas, and dance clubs.
-Most Public Rooms contain automated robots which shout pre-recorded messages and tips and can give members drinks and food items.
-Public rooms are designed by Sulake and are not customizable by users.
-Some rooms used to contain games called Battle Ball, SnowStorm, Wobble Squabble and diving, but these games were removed due to coding issues when they upgraded from Shockwave to Flash.
+Most Public Rooms contain automated bots (non-player characters) that shout pre-recorded messages and tips, and can give avatars drinks and food items.
+Public Rooms are designed by Sulake and are not customizable by users.
+Rooms in the Habbo Hotel: Origins client contain games such as Wobble Squabble, Lido Diving, Battle Ball and the Cunning Fox Gamehall with games such as Noughts and Crosses, Battleships, Chess and Poker.

-In June 2011, most official rooms were removed from the hotel.
-The popular games BattleBall and SnowStorm were replaced with Freeze and Battle Banzai to coincide with the Flash client.
-By buying certain furni, players can build their own rooms for other players to play these games.
+In June 2011, most Public Rooms were removed from the Habbo client.
+Games such as Battle Ball, and Snow Storm were replaced with Freeze and Battle Banzai due to coding issues when they upgraded from Shockwave to Flash.

+In June 2024, in the Habbo Hotel: Origins client, users can access classic games with the purchase of in game tickets such as Wobble Squabble, Lido Diving and Battle Ball.
+Players also have access to free games in the Cunning Fox Gamehall with games such as Noughts and Crosses, Battleships, Chess and Poker.

 Guest rooms

 Guest Rooms are special rooms which users can customize with furniture, wallpaper, and floor patterns; these can be purchased with credits.
 Users can choose from pre-made room blueprints or create their own with builders club.
 Guest rooms can be created by any member and can be locked to allow access only to specific users or password holder.
 Many users create their own games in their guest rooms, which give furniture or coins as a prize.
 These rooms are categorized on the navigator in many categories such as "Trading", "Parties", and "Role Playing".
 Virtual pets and bots can be bought and kept in Guest rooms.
 Users can interact with the pets and program bots, which will obey certain commands the player throws at them.